 What do I do when I arrive?

 - Lessons take place in my home, located near the Robinwood addition in Muncie.

 - Please park in the driveway, not in the street.
-You are welcome to park on either the far right or far left of the three-car drive.
+Parking on the far left side of the drive (with the single garage door) is preferred, when possible.

-- Ring the doorbell (as opposed to knocking on the door) at the time of your lesson.
-In order to maintain focus and productivity through all lessons, please do not ring the doorbell more than two minutes prior to your assigned lesson time.
+- Ring the doorbell at the time of your lesson.
+In order to maintain focus and productivity through all lessons, please do not ring the doorbell more than two minutes prior to your scheduled lesson time.

 Do you have a waiting room?

-- A small waiting area is provided in the studio (please note, this is no longer a separate room).
-Michael and I kindly request your respect of our public and private space, limiting your wait time to this designated room, and to the guest bathroom around the corner, when necessary.
+- A small waiting area is provided in the studio.
+Please limit accompanying parties as much as possible.
+Michael and I kindly request your respect of our public and private space, limiting your wait time to the studio area, and – when absolutely necessary – to the guest bathroom around the corner.

-- Students under the age of 10 should remain supervised at all times.
+- Siblings under the age of 7 should remain supervised at all times.

-- Of course, parents are welcome to observe lessons at any time, though they are not required to do so.
+- Parents are welcome to observe lessons at any time, though they are not required to do so.